h-alice/hkss-saveinfo/README.md

 # hkss-saveinfo
-A package to parse save name for "Hollow Knight" series.
+A package to parse save name for "Hollow Knight" series (focused on SilkSong).
+Served as a core component of save file management program.